 Remedios de Escalada in the southern suburbs of Buenos Aires may be off most people’s radar, but it contains a testament to Argentina’s industrial past that’s very interesting: the largest, privately-owned railroad workshop that the British built outside of the UK.Read More »lanús: talleres de remedios de escalada

-Since I’ve become such a fan of Buenos Aires architecture, I’m beginning a series of posts about our best architects to highlight those who have made BA such a joy to walk around.
+Since I’ve become such a fan of Buenos Aires architecture, I’ll begin a series of posts about our best architects in order to highlight who have made BA such a joy to walk around.
 There’s no better place to start than the grandfather of all BA architects, Alejandro Christophersen.Read More »buenos aires: alejandro christophersen

 I’m not an enormous fan of tango, but there are quite a few songs that I’ve grown to love.
 And before you ask, no… I’ve never taken a dance lesson.
 Far from being clumsy on my feet —I grew up in Memphis, after all— it’s one of those cultural experiences I keep saying I’ll do one day.